 (3) Unless the contrary intention appears a reference in these regulations to the volume of a room or space is to be read as a reference to the volume that may be enclosed and includes the volume of any adjoining room or space that is not able to be separated by a door or other means of enclosure.

 [Regulation 3 amended in Gazette 19 Dec 2000 p.
-7275.]
+7275; 21 Apr 2006 p.
+1575.]

 4. Gasfitting work — meaning